-It’s so important to find your cheerleaders, your teammates and your pit crew, and lean on them when you need to.
-Ask them to make you accountable, or join the journey with you.
+Take the time to find your cheerleaders, and lean on them for motivation and support when you need it.
+Ask them to hold you accountable, or join the journey with you.

 Let’s be real.
-When making a dramatic lifestyle change, and sustaining it, chances are you’re not going to nail it first go.
+When you want to make a dramatic lifestyle change, and sustain it, chances are you’re not going to nail it first go.

 You’re going to fall back into bad habits every now and then, which is why balance is key.